Summer Conservation Camp

 During Conservation Camp, campers will adventure through the amazing world of animals.
 Each week campers will explore themes designed to inspire a love of wildlife and ignite curiosity about the natural world.
 Along the way, they will spend time with their peers, discover how to overcome challenges, and build empathy for the natural world and for one another.

-Registration opening dates: Pre-sale for Donor Club members will run Thursday, February 20 at noon through Wednesday, February 26 at 3 p.m.
+Registration opening dates: Pre-sale for Donor Club members will run February 19 through 3 p.m. on February 25.
 Not a Donor Club member?
 Join today.
-Registration for Safari-, Household-, Individual-level members and the general public opens Thursday, February 27 at noon.
+Registration for Safari-, Household-, Individual-level members and the general public opens Thursday, February 26 at noon.

 Summer Camp Registration